Driveway and Parking Lot Safety

 - 60-70% involve a parent or close relative is behind the wheel

-Why young children are so vulnerable: Young children are unpredictable.
+Why are young children so vulnerable?
+Young children are unpredictable.
 They have very poor judgment, little understanding of danger and no impulse control.
 In addition, young children do not recognize boundaries such as the yard, street, driveway, sidewalk or parking lot.
 Toddlers have established independent mobility between the ages of 12-23 months, but the concept of personal safety is absent.

 Safety Tips for Parents & Drivers

 - Backup cameras: All new vehicles (2018 +) come with them.
 But, you don’t have to wait to get one.
 Backup cameras can be added to any vehicle!
-You can also add a camera to the front of your vehicle to prevent frontovers.

 - Create habits to ensure children are directly supervised every time someone is arriving or leaving the home.
 Most driveway accidents occur because a toddler leaves the home unnoticed and gets into the blindzone of a vehicle arriving or leaving.
 The scenario is so common that it has a name, “bye-bye syndrome.”
 Many times a child wants to greet someone or say “bye-bye.”